spacetelescope/jwst/docs/jwst/resample_spec/arguments.rst

     Absolute pixel scale in ``arcsec``.
 When provided, overrides ``pixel_scale_ratio``.
 Ignored when ``output_wcs`` is provided.

-    For spectral data, if the input data has units of flux density (MJy/pixel), the output flux per pixel will be scaled by the ratio of the selected output pixel scale to an average input pixel scale.
+    If the input data has units of flux density (MJy/pixel), the output flux per pixel will be scaled by the ratio of the selected output pixel scale to an average input pixel scale.
     If the input data has units of surface brightness (MJy/sr), the output flux per pixel is not scaled.